Virtual-Universe/Virtual-Universe-Release/README.md

 # Virtual Universe

 *NOTE:
- As of Version 1.0.2, it's advised to Linux users to use a Mono version higher then 4.0.1, following a report about  GC.Collect() not cleaning up memory correctly.
+ As of Version 1.0.2, it's advised to Linux users to use a Mono version higher then 4.2.3.4, following a report about  GC.Collect() not cleaning up memory correctly.
 The most current version of Mono is 4.2.3.4 (Released 1st March 2016)*

  More information can be found here: http://www.mono-project.com/docs/getting-started/install/linux/

+*NOTE:
+ We are aware of cases where the grid_console.sh and sim_console.sh are not working properly on Ubuntu 14.04.4 LTS Trusty Tahr.
+ This bug claims it cannot find files or permission or access denied.
+This is due to an issue with the Version 4.2 of the Linux_Generics libraries distributed by Linux.
+ This is not a Virtual Universe specific bug.
+The solution here is to cd to VirtualUniverse directory and run the command:

+Grid: sudo ./grid_console.sh
+Sim: sudo ./sim_console.sh

+ This will give the necessary permissions to override this bug and allow the consoles to work correctly.

+ We are not aware of issues being reported relating to this bug from users of Ubuntu derivatives such as XUbuntu, KUbuntu, Linux Mint, etc.
+ Additionally we have not received any reports to indicate this is happening with Debian (8.0 Jessie), Fedora, Opensuse, Arch Linux, Redhat, etc.

 *NOTE:
  We are aware of issues relating to Linux Kernal 3.16.0 and Mono 3.10.0 causing Linux systems to crash.
  Currently there are no reported issues being caused by Kernal 3.16.0 and Mono 3.10.0 being reported with Virtual Universe.